vchirikov/GoToDnSpy/Readme.md

 ## Options

-For work plugin need put path to installed dnSpy in options page.
+The plugin needs the path to installed dnSpy on options page.
 You can [download latest dnSpy build](https://ci.appveyor.com/project/0xd4d/dnspy/branch/master/artifacts) from CI.

 ![Options GoToDnSpy](docs/img/options.png)

 ## Using

-Place cursor at referenced code (method, event, etc) and run "GoTo dnSpy..." command.
+Place cursor at the code (method, event, etc) and run "GoTo dnSpy..." command.

-GoToDnSpy command can be found in Visual Studio tools menu
+GoToDnSpy command can be found in Visual Studio tools and right-click context menu.

 ![Tools menu with GoTo dnSpy](docs/img/tools_menu.png)

+If this is a runtime libraries code the plugin will run a browser with [source.dot.net](https://source.dot.net).

-You can add and use a shortcut for fast run command
+You can add and use a shortcut to quickly launch the command.

 ![Shortcut example](docs/img/shortcut.png)